Detection of Planted Solutions for Flat Satisfiability Problems: Introduction

+This concept of ``weaker planting models'', that do not fundamentally change the statistical nature but make them computationally harder have recently attracted interest (see, e.g. \cite{AwaCharLai15} about hypothesis on planted cliques or dense subgraphs).
+By design, these generalizations prevent the use of brittle properties of the alternative distributions (the existence of a clique in a random graph, or here of an assignment that satisfies {\em all} clauses) to solve these decision problems.
+Here, we show that such a modification makes the problem significantly harder for computationally efficient methods.
+Furthermore, results about this auxiliary problem can be used to establish lower bounds for the original problem, for any method that does not depend on these brittle properties.
+This could be a useful approach to derive similar results for other problems, and to guide us in understanding which properties of certain distributions can be used by efficient algorithms.

-This article is structured in the following manner: Section~\ref{SEC:probdesc} is focused on the description of these problems.
-We introduce the $k$-{\sf FLAT} problem, and the associated problem of detecting planted solutions.
-In Section~\ref{SEC:threshold}, we show that there exists a sharp phase transition for flat satisfiability of random instances, with a threshold at an explicit constant $\Delta$ in the linear regime $m=\Delta n$.
-In Section~\ref{SEC:optimal}, we use this result to derive the optimal rate of detection, with an optimal constant, that coincides with the flat satisfiability transition.
+The $k$-{\sf FLAT} problem, and the associated detection problem, are described in Section~\ref{SEC:probdesc}.
+In Section~\ref{SEC:threshold}, we show that there exists a sharp phase transition for flat satisfiability of random instances, with a an explicit threshold in the linear regime $m=\Delta n$.
+In Section~\ref{SEC:detect}, we derive the optimal rate of detection, with an optimal constant, that coincides with the flat satisfiability transition.
 In Section~\ref{SEC:poly}, we show that a test that can be computed in polynomial time will be successful with a sample size that is polynomial in $n$.
-We introduce in Section~\ref{SEC:light} the problem of detecting a lightly planted solution, for which we describe optimal rates of detection, and discuss computational aspects.
+We introduce and analyz in Section~\ref{SEC:light} the problem of detecting a lightly planted solution.
+We discuss computational aspects in Section~\ref{SEC:hard}.
+All proofs are in the appendix.